 Amazon is a huge player in the online marketplace – currently offering somewhere around 400 million different products.
-With so many different items, Amazon offers products in almost every area that you can imagine, making it an incredibly popular choice for shoppers.
+With so many different items, Amazon has products in almost every area that you can imagine, making it an incredibly popular choice for shoppers.

-Writing Reviews On Amazon.com
+Method #1: Writing Reviews On Amazon.com

-The site has an extensive review system that allows customers to leave feedback about products that they purchased.
+Amazon has an extensive review system that allows customers to leave feedback about products that they purchased.
 The reviews provide a visual indicator of the quality of a product and can significantly influence sales.

 Amazon also uses the information to determine the order that products are displayed and which ones are featured.
 Products with lots of reviews, or a high ratio of positive reviews get featured higher on the search results page.
 It's no wonder that companies are desperate to collect Amazon reviews.